 - Start a garden

-- Take a class: first-aid, sewing, gardening, firearm, wilderness survival
+- Take action by taking a class: first-aid, sewing, gardening, firearm, wilderness survival

 - Watch some videos on YouTube (search preparedness)